5uperdan/gamejam-2019-06-01/README.md

 ### Must haves

 - constructions fade in based on progress
-- keep win screen for longer
 - fix sound so it repeats
 - a larger bike (art)
-- a factory (art)
+- a factory (art, with a few transparancy levels)
-- a park (art)
+- a park (art, with a few transparancy levels)

 ### Nice to have

-- controller support
 - fix collision detection across multiple cells
 - building start sound
 - building destroy sound